JessicaHenson01/jessicahenson01.github.io/index.md

 ---

 ## 💻 Software
-- [Terminal-Based Minesweeper](https://github.com/JessicaHenson01/TerminalMinesweeper) – Implemented a playable text-based version of Minesweeper with Python.
+- [Terminal-Based Minesweeper](https://github.com/JessicaHenson01/TerminalMinesweeper) – Implemented a playable text-based version of Minesweeper with Ocaml.
 - [Image Categorizer]() – Built a classification tool for organizing large image datasets (in progress).
 - [Daily RVU Calculator]() – Developed a workflow tool for radiologists to automatically calculate daily work output (in progress).